 Presentations, Training Workshops, Webinars, & Speaking Engagements

-Audiences have included but are not limited to: the general public, caregivers and families of youth who self-injure, people with direct lived experience of self-injury and related adversities, various health and mental health professionals, as well as professionals and staff who work in schools and university settings.
+Dr. Lewis and Dr. Jenny Gomez have recently launched a new initiative: Fostering Open & Compassionate Understandings of Self-injury (FOCUS).
+FOCUS offers an array of compassionate and research-informed talks and presentations, workshops, and consultation services to diverse audiences, including but not limited to: the general public, caregivers and families of youth who self-injure, various health and mental health professionals, as well as professionals and staff who work in schools and university settings.

 Audience Testimonials